i-VRESSE/UI-analysis/README.md

 ## Publish

 Create [GitHub release](https://github.com/i-VRESSE/haddock3-analysis-components/releases/new),
-which will trigger a [.github/workflows/publish.yml](GitHub action) that publishes the package to npmjs.
+which will trigger a [GitHub action](.github/workflows/publish.yml) that publishes the package to npmjs.

 ## Development